 In fact, the organization’s data should no longer be the “precious” of marketers alone.
 HR, too, can benefit from the insights and intelligence that KPIs offer.

-A truly productive HR dashboard helps HR managers and business management to better assess the teams’ productivity, monitor the progress of key projects, measure the effectiveness of HR campaigns, and challenge employees by setting objectives over a period of time.
+A truly productive HR analytics dashboard helps HR managers and business management to better assess the teams’ productivity, monitor the progress of key projects, measure the effectiveness of HR campaigns, and challenge employees by setting objectives over a period of time.

 - Financial indicators (productivity)